devappd/emscripten-build/README.md

 ## How to Use

-This package assumes that you have a C/C++ project that already supports Emscripten.
+This package assumes that you have a C/C++ project that can build with Emscripten via a Makefile.
 The recommended usage is to run builds with [CMake](https://cmake.org) and [Ninja](https://ninja-build.org).
-Support also exists for [Makefile](https://www.gnu.org/software/make/manual/make.html) and [Autotools](https://www.gnu.org/software/automake/manual/html_node/index.html).
+Support also exists for [GNU Make](https://www.gnu.org/software/make/manual/make.html) and [Autotools](https://www.gnu.org/software/automake/manual/html_node/index.html).

 Building can be made as simple as switching to your project directory and entering in the command line: